akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 are initialised at 0.

 The artificial neurons are organised in layers.
-We will have the input layer, 3 artificial neurons in the second layer, a third layer with 3 artificial neurons and a final layer with 1 artificial neuron.
+We will have the input layer, 3 artificial neurons in the first hidden layer, 3 artificial neurons in the second hidden layer and a final layer with 1 artificial neuron.
+As you can see, any layer that is not the input layer or the output layer is called a 'Hidden' layer.
 Things such as the number of layers and the number of artificial neurons in each layer that define the architecture of a neural network are called **hyperparameters**.

 From layer to layer, every artificial neuron is connected using weights.
-This means that with 2 input values and 3 neurons in the second layer we will have (2 x 3 ) 6 weights in between.
-From the second layer to the third layer, we will have 9 weights (3 * 3), and from the third layer to the final layer we will have 3 weights (3 * 1).
-The number of bias umnits equals the number of neurons, so that means in total our neural network will have 25 parameters (6 + 9 + 3 + 7).
+This means that with 2 input values and 3 neurons in the first hidden layer we will have (2 x 3 ) 6 weights in between.
+From the first hidden layer to the second hidden layer, we will have 9 weights (3 * 3), and from the second hidden layer to the final layer we will have 3 weights (3 * 1).
+The number of bias units equals the number of neurons, so that means in total our neural network will have 25 parameters (6 + 9 + 3 + 7).

 The following is a graphical representation